mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

     label_batch: Union[Tuple[Tensor, Tensor], Tensor],
     logits_batch: Union[Tuple[Tensor, Tensor], Tensor],
     mask_batch: Optional[Tensor] = None,
-    label_smoothing: float = 0.0) -> Dict[str, Tensor]  # differentiable
+    label_smoothing: float = 0.0
+) -> Dict[str, Tensor]  # differentiable
 ```

-- We will specify the loss function name in order to let training algorithms depend on the loss function.
-It will be one of {**mean squared error**, **cross-entropy**, **CTC**, or **L1 reconstruction error**}.
-  - The optimizer must work with all values of the enum, which will be provided via a property on the workload object that is provided to all submissions functions.
 - The loss function does **not** include regularization.
 Instead, regularization can be added by the submissions in the `update_params` function.
 - The loss function returns a dict `{'summed': scalar summed loss, 'n_valid_examples': scalar number of valid examples in batch, 'per_example': 1-d array of per-example losses}`.
   - Note that the returned quantities are not synced across devices; this can be done by the user in the `update_params` function.
+- Each workload uses one of the following loss functions: {_mean squared error_, _cross-entropy_, _CTC_, or _L1 reconstruction error_}.
+  - Your submission must work with all these loss types.
+We provide the loss type via a workload property in order to let training algorithms depend on the loss function.

 #### Valid Submissions

 The intention of this benchmark is to identify training algorithm submissions that will be broadly applicable and effective in practical scenarios without customization to the specific [workload](#workloads) (model, dataset, and loss function).
 Generally useful training algorithms can train models faster and thus require less compute resources, decreasing the cost of machine learning.
 We want to discourage all submissions that sidestep the purpose of this benchmark.
 We welcome creative ideas and novel research.
 Therefore, the API aims to allow a wide variety of submissions.
 However, in some cases, routines that would be allowed in principle might not be practically feasible to express in the provided framework.

-Submissions that specialize to the specific workloads in the benchmark and have not been implemented in a way that plausibly generalizes to novel workloads are prohibited.
+A valid submission must implement **general-purpose training logic** that is expected to work on unseen workloads **without** workload-specific modifications or precomputed lookups.
 In order to help clarify which submissions are [allowed](#allowed-submissions) and [disallowed](#disallowed-submissions), we described a few examples below.
 Two essential questions can help provide a general guideline for whether a submission is allowed or not:

 1. What **information** is being used by the submission?